Compliance Watch:

 What is the maximum number of hours an hourly employee can work in Florida?

 In Florida, there are no state laws governing working hours or overtime limits, so employees must abide by federal laws.
-In terms of working hours for hourly employees, there are no limits set out by federal laws.
+Regarding working hours for hourly employees, there are no limits set out by federal laws.
 Therefore, non-exempt hourly employees over 18 years old in Florida can work up to any number of hours per day or week.

-While Florida does not impose a limit on the maximum number of hours an individual can work, non-exempt hourly employees are entitled to receive overtime compensation for any hours worked beyond 40 in a workweek.
+While Florida does not limit the maximum number of hours an individual can work, non-exempt hourly employees are entitled to receive overtime compensation for any hours worked beyond 40 in a workweek.

 Overtime Eligibility in Florida